- About Us

 Emergency Charity Donations

 We believe that businesses are defined by how well they handle themselves during challenging times and as part of this we use our fund to make emergency charitable donations where we think we have to act.
-So far we have supported Coronavirus related campaigns, Afghanistan and Ukraine.
+So far we have supported Coronavirus related campaigns, Afghanistan, Ukraine and Turkey.
 For Coronavirus we donated £2,500 to each of the following charities:

 Inclusion & Diversity Charities